Halloween Haunts: The King of Halloween

 Halloween Haunts: How I Decided To Never See “The Exorcist” Again by Glenn Benest

 It was Halloween of 1973 (I know, a long time ago).
 It was Halloween, my favorite holiday in Covina, California, a small working class town in the San Gabriel Valley.
-We used to have a blast on this favorite night of the year, getting lots of caBenest_coverart1ndy, of course, committing small acts of vandalism (like knocking down mail boxes) and basically causing whatever mischief we could. ...More...
+We used to have a blast on this favorite night of the year, getting lots of candy, of course, committing small acts of vandalism (like knocking down mail boxes) and basically causing whatever mischief we could.
+On this particular Halloween though my buddies and I decided to watch The Exorcist.
+What could be better on this particular night?
+Halloween during my teens was nothing like it is today, where it’s…

 Halloween Haunts: Which Witching of Which Witches? by Nancy Kilpatrick

-WheKilpatrick_1374590n I was seven years old, I saw a witch.
+When I was seven years old, I saw a witch.
 I mean a real witch, not one of the politically-correct Wiccans we have now, or the evil glam witches Hollywood offers up, or the (mainly poor, old, single-by-choice, physically impaired, deranged or feisty) women of history who were burned at the stake because they were outside the collective in some way.
-No, this was a real witch, not pretty, not pleasant, not a herbalist in a conical hat, and she appeared on Halloween! ...More...
+No, this was a real witch, not pretty, not pleasant, not a herbalist in a conical hat, and she appeared on Halloween!
+Halloween was always a fun time for me as a kid.
+I remember dressing as a ghost,…

 Halloween Haunts: Crossing Over: Halloween and Ghosts by Lisa Morton